karlity/AmiiboFinder/README.md

-# plantApp
+# Amiibo Finder
-Mobile App for looking at plants
+Mobile App for finding your favorite Nintendo Amiibo